Real Name | Scott Stewart Bakula |

 - Scott Bakula's relationship status is Married (Chelsea Field)

-- Scott Bakula has 4 child/children
+- Scott Bakula is a proud parent of 4 kids

 FAQ